-This dialog appears when the gender of a face has not been set.
+This dialog appears when the gender and age of a face has not been set.

-Press the Female or Male buttons to set the gender (or Girl or Boy if the face is of a young child).
+Press the Female or Male buttons to set the gender (or Child if the face is of a young child).
 This will dismiss the panel and let PortraitPro continue to the next step.